--

 Campbell, J. Y., Grossman, S. J., & Wang, J. (1993).
 Trading volume and serial correlation in stock returns.
 The Quarterly Journal of Economics, 108(4), 905-939.

-Đào, Đ. V. (2007).
-Hoàn thiện cơ chế tài chính của công ty dịch vụ - Du lịch dầu khí theo mô hình công ty mẹ - công ty con.
-(Master).
-UEH,
+Dao, V. D. (2007).
+Hoàn thiện cơ chế tài chính của công ty dịch vụ - Du lịch dầu khí theo mô hình công ty mẹ - công ty con UEH [Improving the financial mechanism of the oil and gas tourism service company under the parent-subsidiary company model] [Master’s thesis].
+University of Economics Ho Chi Minh City.

 Dwianika, A., & Murwaningsari, E. (2019).
-The Effect of Asean’s Corporate Governance Scorecard and Company Culture on Profit Management with Ultimate Ownership as A Moderating Variable.
-International Journal of Business, Economics and Law (IJBEL), 18(5).
+The effect of Asean’s corporate governance scorecard and company culture on profit management with ultimate ownership as a moderating variable.
+International Journal of Business, Economics and Law (IJBEL), 18(5), 197-207.

 Ghemawat, P., & Khanna, T. (1998).
 The nature of diversified business groups: A research design and two case studies.
 The Journal of Industrial Economics, 46(1), 35-61.